 Cost analyses are an essential component of your business impact assessment.
 To truly understand how the company will be affected, you must quantify the losses.

 Consider an event in which SMB ransomware has locked up data that is critical to nearly every unit of your business, from sales to shipping.
 How would it affect your operations?
 How long would the disruption last?
 Most importantly, how will it affect your financial standing?
 Ideally, you should know how much the event will cost the company per hour, per day, per month, and so on.

 This is where you’ll likely need the assistance of your accounting teams.
 When calculating the cost of losses, be sure to consider every possible factor, including:

 - Production disruption

-The important final component of your risk assessment is outlining the systems and protocols for responding to the disaster.
+Resolution (not the New Year’s kind) is the final important piece of your BCP risk management.
+In this section, you’ll outline the systems and protocols for responding to each possible disaster.
 Additionally, this is where you’ll identify the solutions to any remaining weaknesses.

-In the case of the ransomware attack example above, your resolution section would identify both the high-level solution (i.e. your corporate data backup system) as well as the specific steps that should be taken, such as:
+In the case of the ransomware attack example above, your resolution section would identify both the high-level solution, such as your corporate data backup system, as well as the specific steps that should be taken.
+These might include: